graphistry/graph-app-kit/README.md

 # graph-app-kit

-Turn your graph data into a secure and interactive visual graph app in 15 minutes
+Turn your graph data into a secure and interactive visual graph app in 15 minutes!

+This open source effort puts together patterns the Graphistry team has reused across many graph projects as teams went from Jupyter notebook experiments to deployed analyst tools.
+This means ideas like: Easy code editing and deployment, a project stucture ready for teams, built-in authentication, no need for JS/CSS, batteries-included dependencies, and fast loading & visualization of large graphs.

 ## The idea